mmgaggle/ceph-lb/README.md

 The objective of this ansible playbook is to present and help operators implement a few different traffic management strategies for collections of Ceph Object Gateways.
-Each traffic management strategy is composed of two stages, a load balancing stage, and proxy stage.
+Each traffic management strategy is composed of two stages, a load balancing stage, and a proxy stage.

 # Load Balancing Stage